Dense Deposit Disease (DDD)

 Treatment Options for Dense Deposit Disease

-Managing DDD aims to slow down the progression of kidney damage and relieve symptoms.
+Managing DDD aims to slow down the of kidney damage and relieve symptoms.
 Treatment options may include:

 1. Blood Pressure Medications: To control hypertension and protect the kidneys.